picawawa4000/nbtmodify/README.md

 ## Functionality

-Currently, only reading from raw NBT files (compressed with GZip or Zlib, or uncompressed) and Anvil (region) files is supported.
-Writing is not supported, but may be implemented in the near future.
-(After all, I can't call it "NBT*Modify*" if the NBT can't actually be modified...)
+Currently, reading and writing from raw NBT files (compressed with GZip or Zlib, or uncompressed) and Anvil (region) files is supported.

+Uploading of regional NBT tags to MCLevel `Level`s is to be implemented.

 ## Installation

 NBTModify is header-only.
-Just make sure that you have a working Zlib installation somewhere that NBTModify can find.
-GZip is included in the `include` directory.
+Just make sure that you have a working Zlib and Boost installation somewhere that NBTModify can find.

 ## Usage